Sales Tax

 magazines

-collected and remitted sales and use taxes to the Florida Department of
+already collected and remitted sales and use taxes to the Florida

 Chapter 2021-2, Laws of Florida.

-to electronically register to collect and electronically remit sales and
+required to electronically register to collect and electronically

-use tax on taxable sales they facilitate for marketplace sellers for
+remit sales and use tax on taxable sales they facilitate for

-delivery into Florida.
-A separate electronic registration application is
+marketplace sellers for delivery into Florida.
+A separate electronic

-The information required in this electronic application is provided in
+in this electronic application is provided in the

 For additional information on remote sales, review Tax Information